tongson/go-libaudit/README.md

-# This forks adds a auditctl command that replicates the 'delete all rules' `-D` command from the audit tools.
+# This fork adds an `auditctl` command which at the moment only replicates the 'delete all rules' `-D` command from the audit userspace tools.

 # go-libaudit